15 Indian PMs and Their Decisions That Changed India

 Inder Kumar Gujral’s Notable Achievements

-Enabled private FM radio and repealed restrictive press proposals.
+• Media Freedom: Enabled private FM radio and repealed restrictive press proposals.

 Why It Still Matters Today

-• His doctrine of non-reciprocity with smaller neighbours, give without expecting in return, is still cited as a model for India’s Neighbourhood First policy, even if it is rarely followed with the same consistency.
+• His doctrine of non-reciprocity with smaller neighbours, giving without expecting in return, is still cited as a model for India’s Neighbourhood First policy, even if it is rarely followed with the same consistency.

 Haradanahalli Doddegowda Deve Gowda